-The owner of a home that has damage to the home, primary rainwater and/or primary septic system, which was directly caused by bushfire, as verified through the bushfire recovery clean-up process or a home whose primary non reticulated water supply source has been impacted by the bushfire and an alternative supply is required.
+- The owner of a home that: - is your principal place of residence; and - The damage to the home, primary rainwater and/or primary septic system was directly caused bushfire, as verified through the bushfire recovery clean-up process - Not on a reticulated system and require a rainwater tank and/or septic system for primary use. - Intending to rebuild your home on the same property or in the same local government region and require rainwater and/or septic tank installations, repairs or reconnections;

-- Either:

-- Not on a reticulated (water mains or sewerage) system and:

-- require a rainwater tank and/or septic system for primary use; and/or

-- To conform with a Bushfire

-Management Planning Overlay,

-require a water tank for firefighting

-purposes or need to install the

-appropriate outlets to your current

-water tank; and/or

-- Require minor reconnections or repairs to your current tank systems.

-Or

-- On a reticulated (water mains or sewerage) system and:

-- To conform with a Bushfire

-Management Planning Overlay,

-require a water tank for firefighting

-purposes or need to install the

-appropriate outlets to your current

-water tank; and/or

-- Required to cover the cost of works or fees to reconnect to your local water corporations reticulated (water mains or sewerage) system.

-- Intending to rebuild your home on the same property or in the same municipality (East Gippsland Shire or Towong Shire) and require rainwater and/or septic tank installations, repairs, or reconnections.

-- You have sought funds through any available insurance arrangements prior to seeking assistance from this program.
+• You have sought funds through any available insurance arrangements prior to seeking assistance from this program.